-- 1/4 cup Low fat sour cream, or to taste, optional
+- ½ cup Low fat sour cream, (optional garnish)

 - Preheat oven to 350°F. Heat the oil in a large skillet over medium-high heat and sauté the onion, garlic and peppers until soft (about 10 minutes).
 Add the cumin, coriander, and paprika and cook for another 2 minutes.